Hart Benton Holton: Career

-Born near Elkton, Maryland, Holton attended the common schools and Hopewell Academy of Chester, Pennsylvania.
-He moved to Baltimore, Maryland in 1857 and taught school in Alberton, Maryland, from 1857 to 1873.
-He served in the Maryland State Senate from 1862 to 1867, and later moved to Woodlawn, Maryland in 1873, where he engaged in the raising of blooded horses.
+Holton moved to Baltimore, Maryland in 1857 and taught school in Alberton, Maryland, from 1857 to 1873.
+He was also affiliated with the cotton manufacturing industry and mills in Alberton and was employed by James S. Gary.

-Holton was elected from the fifth district of Maryland as a Republican to the Forty-eighth Congress, and served from March 4, 1883, to March 3, 1885.
+Holton was a Republican.
+During the Civil War, he advocated for the Union cause.
+He served as a Unconditional Union member of the Maryland Senate, representing Howard County, from 1862 to 1867.
+He advocated for the passage of the charter of the Baltimore and Potomac Railroad and the State Agricultural Association.
+He later moved to Woodlawn, Maryland in 1873, where he engaged in the raising of blooded horses.
+He was elected from the fifth district of Maryland as a Republican to the Forty-eighth Congress, and served from March 4, 1883, to March 3, 1885.
+In 1883, he ran as the Republican nominee for the governorship of Maryland, but lost to Robert Milligan McLane.
 He was an unsuccessful candidate for reelection in 1884 to the Forty-ninth Congress and retired from public life, at which point he took up an interest in raising horses.
-Holton died in Woodlawn in 1907, and is interred in Loudon Park Cemetery of Baltimore, Maryland.